Oakhurst Community Primary School

 What you can do

-Our parents and carers play a role in safeguarding children in their community.
+Our parents and carers play a vital role in safeguarding children in their community.
 If you have any concerns - no matter how small - you should report them to someone who you trust will listen.

 If a member of the community has a concern about a child, they should make contact with any member of the Safeguarding Team as listed above.